web-infra-dev/midscene/apps/site/docs/en/model-provider.md

 ## Choose a model other than `gpt-4o`

 We find that `gpt-4o` performs the best for Midscene at this moment.
-The other known supported models are: `gemini-1.5-pro`, `qwen-vl-max-latest`, `doubao-vision-pro-32k`
+The other known supported models are `claude-3-opus-20240229`, `gemini-1.5-pro`, `qwen-vl-max-latest`, `doubao-vision-pro-32k`

 If you want to use other models, please follow these steps: